mzrimsek/dotnet-core-postgresql-boilerplate/README.md

 # dotnet-core-postgresql-boilerplate

+PLEASE NOTE THIS PROJECT IS DEPRECATED AND IS RUNNING AN OLD VERSION OF DOTNET CORE.
+IT IS VERY LIKELY THE PROJECT WILL NOT RUN AND SHOULD NOW ONLY SERVE AS A REFERENCE FOR PROJECT ARCHITECTURE AND ORGANIZATION.

 The aim of this project is to make setting up a new .NET Core MVC project as painless as possible.

-Please note this project has not been updated for the newest versions of .NET Core.
-The basic idea of the repo might still apply, but upgrading to the latest version may break this project.

 ## Requirements
 * [Dotnet Core](https://www.microsoft.com/net/core)